jangler/oracles-randomizer/README.md

 can be done in any order that the randomized items facilitate.
 However, you do have to collect all 8 essences to get the Maku Seed and finish the game.

-The randomizer is relatively new and under active development, so consider it "beta" for now.
-See the [issue tracker](https://github.com/jangler/oos-randomizer/issues) for known problems.

 ## Usage